The Global Challenges Programme

 In 2018, the University and Welsh Government announced the launch of a Hillary Rodham Clinton PhD Research Scholarship Programme, with the ambition of advancing the importance of children’s human rights and strengthening collaborations between Swansea University and partner institutions in the USA.
-PhD opportunities will be published in Autumn 2019.
+Further information on this will be available soon.

 Hillary Rodham Clinton and Swansea University

 In October 2017, Swansea University was proud to confer an Honorary Award on former US Secretary of State, Hillary Rodham Clinton, in recognition of her political career, commitment to human rights, and of her ancestral connections with Swansea.
 During the ceremony, Secretary Clinton gave a keynote lecture on children’s human rights and unveiled a plaque to mark the naming of the Hillary Rodham Clinton School of Law.